mjkoster/ODM-Examples/sdf.md

 ### Re-use and Recursion
 Re-use of definitions enables an existing definition (could be in the same file or another file) to become part of a new definition by including a reference to the existing definition within the model namespace.
 There are currently considered three cases for reuse of definitions.
 The semantics are similar to those of typed links.

-### The "extends" pattern
+#### The "extends" pattern
-An existing definition can be used as a template for a new definition, that is a new term is created in the namespace which uses the defined qualities of some existing definition.
+An existing definition can be used as a template for a new definition, that is, a new term is created in the namespace which uses the defined qualities of some existing definition.
 This pattern will use the keyword "extends" as a quality of a new definition with a value consisting of a reference to the existing definition that is to be used as a template.
 Optionally, new qualities may be added and values of defined qualities may be changed in the extended definition.

-### The "refines" pattrern
+#### The "refines" pattern
-An existing definition may be re-used with its name, that is the name of some existing definition is re-used as an element in a new definition, along with it's defined qualities.
+An existing definition may be re-used with its name, that is, the name of some existing definition is re-used as an element in a new definition, along with its defined qualities.
 This pattern will use the keyword "refines" and will allow qualities in the new definition to override values from the source definition.

-### The "includes" pattern
+#### The "includes" pattern
 An existing definition may be used, with its name and its path in the model namespace, as an element in a new definition.
 This has the effect of linking to an instance of the model in the deployment.
 This pattern will use the keyword "includes" and is useful to link properties, actions, and events from one object to another object, or to link objects together in a complex thing definition.

 ### odmComponent

 An odmComponent is a potentially reusable composition of objects that is part of a more complex model.
 For example, the objects that make up the definition of a single plug of an outlet strip could be encapsulated by a component.

 Component defintions work much like object definitions, except that a component is composed of objects.
-Components may use the include, refines, or extends pattern, or may define objects within the component definition.
+Components may use the "includes", "refines", or "extends" pattern, or may define objects within the component definition.
 Component definitions may include their own Object definitions, as well as reusable Property, Action, and Event definitions that can be used to extend or complete the included Object definitions.

 Using the "includes" pattern enables a component to provide a specific "view" into the functionality of a complex device, for example a way to summarize the energy readings of all plugs in an outlet strip, or a way of including common functions, like power controls, in the definition of the sub-functions in a multifunction device like a printer + scanner product.